SWE-Fantastic-Four/twotyred-backend/README.md

-## SWE Backend
+## TwoTyred (Backend)

-This is the backend repo for the SC2006 SWE project.
+This is the backend repo for our SC2006 SWE project, TwoTyred.

-Stack: NodeJS, express
+Stack: NodeJS, express, firebase

-To run this file, you need to have nodeJS v16.17 installed.
+To run this file, you need to have Node.js `(Version 16.17.0)` installed.

 ### Quick Start:
-- Run the following code in to install the required dependencies
+1. Run the following code in bash to install the required dependencies
 ```
-npm install express cors firebase-admin
-npm install -D nodemon
+npm install
 ```
-- Create a file named "firebase-config" in the root directory.
+2. Create a folder named "firebase-config" in the root directory.
 Within it, create a file called "service-account.json".
 Paste the service account information into "service-account.json" file

+3. Create a folder named "onemap-config" in the root directory.
+Within it, create a file called "onemapCred.json".
+Paste the OneMap credentials into "onemapCred.json" file

 ### Scripts
 Run `npm start` to launch the server using nodemon.

 ### File structure
-- `./server.js`: Contains the top level express object.
+- `server.js`: Contains the top level express object.
+- `firebase.js`: Contains firestore and firebase auth initialisations
-- `./routes/*`: Contains all the api route logic
+- `routes/*`: Contains all the api route logic
   - Each file in the routes directory contains the individual api logic, which each uses the Router() method.
-  - `./server/index.js`: Will import all the api route logics
+  - `routes/index.js`: Will import all the api route logics
+- `scripts/*`: Contains all helper functions